How to set up your client approval process and get feedback fast

 The client approval process will help you:

-• Make sure you follow brand guidelines
+• Make sure your creative team follows brand guidelines

 • Adequately address the client’s problems with your solution